Fans mourn death of California's famous 'drive-thru' sequoia | Taiwan News

 In May 2015, she and her husband showed off the tree to John and Lesley Ripper, a Michigan couple the Browns befriended on an African safari.

-Ripper said he can't believe that a storm felled such a massive, sturdy-looking tree.
+Ripper said he can't believe that a storm felled such a massive and sturdy-looking tree.

 "In the blink of an eye, it's gone," he said.
 "There's this giant tree everyone remembers, and it's going to be laying there in plain sight.
 The dead giant."